 - … There are many more features and advantages of the X-Theme than I can mention here.
 No wonder that X-theme is the best premium WordPress theme in 2016!
 It’s the last theme you’ll ever need.

-STEP III: Buy the X-Theme – the best premium WordPress theme of 2016.
+STEP III: Buy the X-Theme – one of the best premium WordPress themes with incredible support.

 6. Install essential WordPress plugins